 The eagle often symbolizes strength, farsightedness, and immortality.
 It was considered to be the king of the air and the messenger of the highest gods.
 For the Roman empire, the eagle was more than just a symbol; it was how they chose their emperors.

 Choosing Kings of Empire

-2,000 years ago things were very different than they are today.
+Two thousand years ago, things were very different than they are today.
 Belief in unseen forces was common-place.
 They didn’t have a 10-day forecast for the weather on a smartphone.
 The future fate of the weather, events, and kings were believed to be guided by the gods.
 Mystics, prophets, magicians, and others would use divination, the practice of seeking knowledge of the future or the unknown by supernatural means.

 During the time of Jesus, Roman emperors were chosen by eagles.

 Rome chose nearly all its kings by observing the flight of birds, a form of divination known as augury.
 There were religious officials, named Augurs, who observed natural signs, especially the behavior of birds, and interpreted these as an indication of divine approval or disapproval of a proposed action.

 The very first king of Rome, Romulus, was named to his royal post through this method.
 Augurs were trained to read avian signs and confirm who the gods had chosen to be the next emperor.
 They watched to see upon whose shoulder a bird landed, and that man became the new emperor.
 Avian signs accompanied the selection and confirmation of all Roman rulers from Octavian to Domitian except one.1

 Caesar Augustus, at the time of Christ’s birth, to Caesar Tiberius, at the time of Christ’s death, to Caesar Nero, at the time of Paul’s execution: all of them were selected by eagles.